CapsCollective/raylib-cpp-starter/README.md

 | **Windows** | MinGW            | `N/A`              | ❌      |

 ## Getting Started

+### MacOS
-1. Download the [raylib](https://github.com/raysan5/raylib) repository and generate a static library file (`.a` on UNIX-based systems and `.lib` on Windows) using the [build and installation instructions](https://github.com/raysan5/raylib#build-and-installation) in the repository README.
+1. Download the [raylib](https://github.com/raysan5/raylib) repository and generate a static library file (`.a` on UNIX-based systems) using the [build and installation instructions](https://github.com/raysan5/raylib#build-and-installation) in the repository README.

 2. Clone this repository and move the static library file you just generated into the `/lib` directory (go ahead and replace the one included if necessary), and then run the following command for the Makefile in the root directory:
 ```bash